 In order to keep public roadways safe for the drivers and pedestrians we share it with, we are expected to obey the traffic code.
 An important part of being a safe driver is lawfully and accurately executing turns.
 An Ohio failure to turn ticket could have serious consequences for your life and your driving record.
 If you’ve been ticketed for failure to turn, you may need the help of an experienced Columbus traffic defense lawyer.

 A large percentage of collisions happen during left turns, often because someone isn’t paying strict attention to the flow of traffic.
 Failing to turn when and how you’re obligated to could result in a failure to turn ticket, a regularly enforced traffic violation in Ohio.

-Turning at intersections is governed by statute 4511.36 of the Ohio traffic code.
+Turning at intersections is governed by Section 4511.36 of the Ohio Traffic Code.
 This provision outlines how to safely and lawfully make a turn.

 Other Possible Consequences of a Failure to turn Violation

 A failure to turn violation can have many other potential consequences, especially if you already have other violations on your driving record.

 - Driver’s License Points – failure to turn adds 2 points to your license in Ohio.
 If you have over 12 points on your license, the BMV will automatically suspend your driving privileges for six months.
 Depending on your driving record, those two points could push you into an automatic suspension.